Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists thumbnailSet objects for a drive item, specifying sizes (96px, 176px, 800px) and behavior for unsupported types.
-It distinguishes from sibling list tools by focusing on thumbnails.
+The description clearly states it lists thumbnailSet objects for a file, specifies the three sizes (96px, 176px, 800px) with url and dimensions, and distinguishes itself from other drive tools by focusing solely on thumbnails.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.